Startup Checklist

 You’ll need to ensure the name you choose isn’t already in use and then confirm the availability of your domain name.
 To do so, try searching the web, federal trademark records, and your Secretary of State’s website (or the equivalent department in your state).

-Test Your Startup Idea
+Validate Your Startup Idea

 Write Your Business Plan

-Creating your business plan also enables you to take an in-depth look at your industry, target market, and competitive position.
+Creating your business plan enables you to take an in-depth look at your industry, target market, and competitive position.
 It’ll help you set goals, determine your keys to success, and outline your strategic approach.
 This process also will force you to explore your financial projections and cash management strategy.

 When you’re ready to begin seeking funding, you’ll most likely need to provide a formal business plan to lenders and potential investors.